-STEP 3: MONITORING EBP
+STEP 3: MONITORING FBA

-The following step details how to monitor the use of this practice with a learner with autism and how to determine next steps based on the data.
+The following step details how to monitor the use of Functional Behavior Assessment with a learner on the spectrum and how to determine next steps based on the data.

 3.1 Collect and analyze data

 Team members need to collect data that focus on 1) the frequency, or how often, the behavior occurs using time sampling or event sampling, 2) how long (duration) the interfering behavior lasts when it occurs, and 3) frequency of use of replacement behavior(s) including how often the leaner uses the replaced behavior(s).